nextcord/nextcord/docs/api.rst

         This is a low level function that is not generally meant to be used.
-        If you are working with components, consider using the callbacks associated with the :class:`~discord.ui.View` instead as it provides a nicer user experience.
+        If you are working with components, consider using the callbacks associated with the :class:`~nextcord.ui.View` instead as it provides a nicer user experience.

     .. versionadded:: 2.0